reeltoby/Python-APIs/README.md

 # Python-APIs
-Getting data from several free APIs Online
+Getting data from spotify using the spotify API